canva-public/rocketbot/docs/guides/install-and-configure.md

 There are two ways to configure RocketBot:

-1. Via a user: Ensure the github user used for RocketBot has write access to the repository.
+- Through a user: Ensure the RocketBot GitHub user has write access to the repository.
 Write access is required for posting and updating comments, as well as reading PR statuses.
 2. Via app (recommended):

 - Create a new github app and add the following permissions: